Costco CEO comments on possible membership price hike: ‘You’ll see it happen’

 But if Costco’s leadership has indeed settled on a timeline for the next price increase, Galanti wouldn’t say.

 “We’ll let you know when we know,” he said.
 “We feel good, needless to say, about all the attributes of member loyalty and member growth.
-And, frankly, in terms of looking at the values that we provided our members, we continue to increase those in certainly a greater amount than even, even more than if and when an increase occurs.
+And, frankly, in terms of looking at the values that we provide our members, we continue to increase those is certainly a greater amount than even, even more than if and when an increase occurs.

 “So you know, stay tuned.
 We’ll keep you posted.
 But there’s not a whole lot I can tell you about that.”